-15. Review of this ABAC Policy
+15. Review of the policy

 The relevant Board Committee responsible for overseeing this policy is the ARMC.

 This policy will be reviewed periodically including in response to changes in legislation and other developments, to ensure compliance with the laws, regulations and governance best practices.